cvarrei/FrenchRAPTOR/README.md

 It's evident that not all the information is included in the response.
 It concentrates on high-risk AI systems and only partially reflects the content of the AIAct (the different chunks obtained, k=3).
 This answer is insufficient to address the user's question.

 Let's start our FrenchRAPTOR algorithm, I started with a range of 3 to 24 clusters.
-Before generating the general summary of this final iteration, I applied the arbitrary cutoff of having four clusters or fewer at an iteration.
+Before generating the general summary of this final iteration, I applied the arbitrary cutoff of having four clusters or fewer at an iteration to end the algorithm.

 <img src="/images/silhouette.png" title="hover text">

 By examining the above figures, we can observe that the FrenchRAPTOR method required three iterations in order to terminate the iterations after reaching the arbitrary criterion of fewer than five clusters.
-The stages are 7, 6, (augmented to 12), and 3 clusters, in that order (the number of clusters that maximized the the Silhouette score [black large point]).
+The stages are 7, 6, and 3 clusters, in that order (the number of clusters that maximized the the Silhouette score [black large point]).
+Numbers of summaries at level 1 were augmented 12 because of the initial outputs (numerical list).

 Subsequently, the final three summaries were combined into the comprehensive overview.
 Thus, we ended up with four levels of abstractive summaries from the overall document, which we used to build a FrenchRAPTOR-enriched corpus using the collapsed tree approach (Sarthi et al., 2024).

 <img src="/images/corpus.png" width="500" title="hover text">